 Hybrid Cloud: A hybrid cloud combines public and private cloud methods.

 What are the Types of Cloud Services?

-There are three models of cloud service.
+There are three models of cloud service:

 IaaS- (Infrastructure as a Service) – is a cloud service that allows companies access to various infrastructures such as servers, data storage, firewalls, virtual machines, network resources, operating systems, and more.
 In addition, companies can customize these infrastructures immediately when developing specialized applications without the hassle of setting up cloud hardware first.
-IaaS internet usage and has a pay-as-you-go model.
+IaaS allows internet usage and has a pay-as-you-go model.

 PaaS- (Platform as a Service) – is often used by software developers.
-Also, PaaS are tools to help simplify the creation and development process of software and web-based applications.
+PaaS services are tools to help simplify the creation and development process of software and web-based applications.
 With the use of PaaS, businesses can build applications for multiple platforms with ease.

 SaaS- (Software as a Service) – is a cloud service that allows users to access web-based applications over the internet on a subscription basis.
 This type of cloud service is the most familiar of the three.
 Google apps are part of SaaS.

 There are many emerging cloud services available.
 However, here are the most popular cloud computing service providers: